-- Biotin (300 mcg): Commonly known as Vitamin B7, biotin is used by your body to help you metabolize fat, carbohydrates and protein, and it plays a role in skin and hair health.
+Commonly known as Vitamin B7, biotin is used by your body to help you metabolize fat, carbohydrates and protein, and it plays a role in skin and hair health.

-- Choline (55 mg): Most famous for preventing liver disease, choline is also taken by pregnant women to lower the risk of their babies developing neural tube defects.
+Most famous for preventing liver disease, choline is also taken by pregnant women to lower the risk of their babies developing neural tube defects.

-- Iodine (150 mcg): The thyroid relies on iodine to function correctly, and a deficiency can lead to fertility problems and a higher risk of developing breast cancer.
+The thyroid relies on iodine to function correctly, and a deficiency can lead to fertility problems and a higher risk of developing breast cancer.

-At the time of writing, Ritual vitamins cost $30 per month for Essential for Women and $35 per month for the Essential Prenatal.
-Both types of vitamins are part of a mandatory subscription program, which means that you will be billed monthly for a new supply until you choose to cancel your order.
+All vitamins are part of a mandatory subscription program, which means that you will be billed monthly for a new supply until you choose to cancel your order.

-The company FAQ makes it clear that you can pause or cancel your subscription at any time through your online account without penalty, so long as the next month’s supply hasn’t been shipped out.
+You can pause or cancel your subscription at any time through your online account without penalty, so long as the next month’s supply hasn’t been shipped out.

 If you aren’t happy with the supplements, Ritual promises to refund your first purchase at no cost to you.